- Diet pop is everywhere so I assumed it’s good for you if you want to lose weight

 Find out why diet soda makes you eat more, store fat and burn fewer calories.

-I drank diet pop for 10 years.
-Trying to give it up got preoccupying.
-Along with the nutritious benefits I missed out on (had I been drinking a healthy alternative) I wasted other opportunities.
-I could have spent my time, energy and resources on other pursuits; ones that are much more interesting.
-I wanted to write this post because quitting got a lot easier when I finally understood why YES is the answer to “Is diet pop bad?”
+… for a decade!
+Trying to stop drinking diet pop was preoccupying.
+And I missed out on all the healthy vitamins and minerals that I would’ve got, if I’d been drinking nutrient-rich milk or water.
+Also, I wasted opportunities.
+There are so many other MUCH more interesting ways I could have spent my time, energy and money.
+I wrote this post because quitting got a lot easier when I finally understood why YES is the answer to “Is diet pop bad?”

 Is diet pop bad?

 I didn’t ask myself “Is diet pop bad?” for ages.
 Artificially sweetened drinks are stocked in stores around the world.
 To 14-year-old me this suggested diet drinks were good.
 Or better than good!
 I believed no sugar and zero calories meant I was making a healthy choice.
 And I wasn’t alone.

 I still see all sorts of educated people, including professionals in the medical field, drinking diet pop.

 When I started asking myself “Is diet pop bad?” the amount I drank escalated.
 Looking back I see it was due to my strategy.